 If your business is based in the European Union (EU), or you process the personal data of EU citizens, the General Data Protection Regulation (GDPR) affects you.

 Yes.
-You can edit the suggested language for the GDPR fields of our signup forms to collect consent for use outside of MailChimp.
+You can edit the suggested language for the GDPR fields of our signup forms to collect consent for processing activities that occur outside of Mailchimp.
 If you choose to write your own descriptions, make sure you’re explicit about why you’re collecting data.

 - Turn on double opt-in.